 TCFD RECOMMENDED DISCLOSURE DESCRIPTION RISK MANAGEMENT b) Describe the organisation's processes for managing climate-related risks.
 Short-term risks are addressed by taking steps to assess and mitigate potential damage.
 Medium and long-term risks are discussed with the Board when shaping the direction of the Group's strategy.
 For example, to reduce energy consumption, the Building Materials business has taken steps to use alternative fuels to replace coal with substitute materials such as pulverised fly ash and ground-granulated blast furnace slag.
 This reduces the carbon intensity of cement production.
 For the Powertrain Solutions business, HLA is also looking to increase the sales of greener products by meeting the growing demand for New Energy Vehicles.
 This is in line with changes in demand for Powertrain Solutions that are increasingly evident in the commercial vehicle market in China. c) Describe how processes for identifying, assessing, and managing climate-related risks are integrated into the organisation's overall risk management.
 HLA intends to integrate climate risk into the Group's risk management framework across the businesses and geographies.
 This encompasses its existing enterprise risk management framework, which would include the assessment of the prioritised climate risks and mitigation or adaptation strategies that respond to the identified climate risks.
 METRICS & TARGETS a) Disclose the metrics used by the organisation to assess climate-related risks and opportunities in line with its strategy In 2021, HLA developed key metrics and targets across various parts of the Group's businesses, as part of its commitment towards a low-carbon and circular economy. and risk management process.
-These short-term targets specified under the 2021 Sustainability Report and are being monitored till 2025 for each prioritised environmental material issue, which include a 50% reduction in CO_2 emission intensity (over Group Revenue) (against a 2016 baseline), 30% coal substitution by alternative fuel, and an achievement of 20% sales of new energy/alternative energy products against total Powertrain Solutions sales by 2025.
-The progress of these targets are monitored and reported to the ARC and Board on a bi-annual basis. b) Disclose Scope 1, Scope 2, and, if appropriate, Scope 3 greenhouse gas (GHG) emissions, and the related risks.
-Scope 1 emissions are 1,334,897 t CO_2 and Scope 2 emissions are 237,175 t CO_2 .
-HLA is expanding its reporting scope to include Scope 3 emissions in the coming years.
+These short-term targets specified under the 2021 Sustainability Report and are being monitored till 2025 for each prioritised environmental material issue, which include a 50% reduction in $CO_2$ emission intensity (over Group Revenue) (against a 2016 baseline), 30% coal substitution by alternative fuel, and an achievement of 20% sales of new energy/alternative energy products against total Powertrain Solutions sales by 2025.
+The progress of these targets are monitored and reported to the ARC and Board on a bi-annual basis. b) Disclose Scope 1, Scope 2, and, if appropriate, Scope 3 greenhouse gas (GHG) Scope 1 emissions are 1,334,897 t $\mathrm{CO_2}$ and Scope 2 emissions are 237,175 t $\mathrm{CO_2}$ .

-TCFD RECOMMENDED DISCLOSURE DESCRIPTION METRICS & TARGETS c) Describe the targets used by the organisation to manage climate-related risks and opportunities and performance against targets.
-To improve its GHG data coverage, HLA will prioritise and begin tracking its Scope 3 emissions to develop a clear overview of its value chain impact in terms of GHG emissions.
-This will support the Sustainability Committee to provide better informed recommendations to the Board and Management Team in developing a decarbonisation roadmap.
+TCFD RECOMMENDED DISCLOSURE DESCRIPTION METRICS & TARGETS c) Describe the targets used by the To improve its GHG data coverage, HLA will prioritise and begin tracking its Scope 3 emissions to develop a clearer organisation to manage climate-related risks overview of its value chain impact in terms of GHG emissions.
+This will support the Sustainability Committee to and opportunities and performance against provide better informed recommendations to the Board and Management Team in developing a decarbonisation targets. roadmap.
 Moving forward, HLA also aims to explore adaptation and/or mitigation strategies in order to develop a decarbonisation roadmap with viable Scope 1, 2 and 3 strategies encompassing more ambitious emissions reduction targets.